ptrkstr/PBImageView/README.md

 ### Storyboard Use

 PBImageView subclasses UIView, not UIImageView.
-To use it in a storybaord place a UIView and set the `Class` and `Module` to `PBImageView`
+To use it in a storyboard place a UIView and set the `Class` and `Module` to `PBImageView`

 ![Storyboard Class/Module](https://github.com/patrickbdev/PBImageView/raw/master/Images/StoryboardClassModule.png)